Wood Architecture & Design

 Timber is a lightweight, robust, elastic, cheap, and ubiquitous material to build with.

-From ancient Greece (perhaps not all know that the forms of the classic Greek temples were actually a sort of “petrified” version of a preceding wooden architecture) to traditional Chinese temples, from Venetian monumental timber vaults to American balloon framing, wood has been the preferred construction material of civilizations in the whole planet since the dawn of mankind.
+From ancient Greece (perhaps not all know that the forms of the classical Greek temples were actually a sort of “petrified” version of a preceding wooden architecture) to traditional Chinese temples, from Venetian monumental timber vaults to American balloon framing, wood has been the preferred construction material of civilizations in the whole planet since the dawn of mankind.

 The great hull-shaped wooden vault of the Palazzo della Ragione in Padua, designed by architect Giovanni degli Eremitani in 1306; photo courtesy of Expo Veneto